vsaravind007/personal-blog/blog/content/posts/Apple-Haptic-Trailer-How-It-Works.md

 ## How Does It Work?

 Like every sensible engineer, I wanted to see how this was pulled off, I immediately started poking around the network calls by loading the trailer in a Safari window.
-Since I work with video manifest files for a living, I could easily recognize differences without much effrot.
+Since I work with video manifest files for a living, I could easily recognize differences without much effort.
 The m3u8 master manifest for this trailer looked really interesting!

 In addion to the usual ABR ladder details, audio tracks and subtitle info, there is an additional`EXT-X-SESSION-DATA`with`DATA-ID`set to`com.apple.hls.haptics.url` and`VALUE` set to an "ahap" file url, this is the what makes it tick!